ApkimCA/AppliedTextMining_Team11/README.md

 ## Objective:
-The goal of this project involves a sentiment/event analysis of articles/blog posts of MLB teams shown on the mlbtraderumors.com website.
-We will be comparing the key words that show up in blog posts to team performance.
-Performance of teams will be measured in attendance, wins or losses, and team revenue.
-We are looking for which reported on events are most likely to lead to increases or decreases in overall team performance.
+The goal of this project is to conduct a sentiment/event analysis of articles and blog posts of certain Major League Baseball (MLB) teams shown on the mlbtraderumors.com website.
+From this, we will be comparing the key words that show up in blog posts to team performance.
+Performance of teams will be measured by attendance, wins and losses, and team revenue.
+We are looking for which of these events are most likely to lead to increase or decrease in overall team performance.

 ## Data source: